Shahriar-0/Neural-Networks-and-Deep-Learning-Course-Projects-S2024/README.md

 ### 2. Image Translation

 Image Translation is the process of creating an image from another image.
 In this assignment we used Pix2Pix model which is based on [this paper](https://arxiv.org/abs/1611.07004).
 Then we used the implemented model on [this dataset](https://efrosgans.eecs.berkeley.edu/pix2pix/datasets/) and evaluated the performance of the model on the test set.

+## HW Extra

+This was an extra assignment, a part to access our general knowledge.

+### 1. Labelling Using Clustering

+In this part we wanted to carry out a semisupervised learning to label and cluster the two famous `MNIST` and `Fashion MNIST` datasets.
+At first we a fully convolutional encoder to get the features of the images, and then we used KMEANS clustering to label them.
+The encoder was trained as a part of an auto-encoder, designed to reconstruct the images.

+### 2. Data Augmentation in FaBERT

+In this part, we were assigned to learn about data augmentation methods in NLP.
+The dataset we used for this part was [DeepSentiPers](https://github.com/JoyeBright/DeepSentiPers).
+For data augmentation we used a back translation technique and doubled our data size, then we used bert model for doing a semantic analysis on this dataset.

+### 3. Wake Word Detection

+In this part, we wanted to detect if an audio contains a wake word or not.
+The data for this part was produced and gathered by ourselves and can be replicated using the methods in the source.
+After that, we used different methods of preprocessing and data augmentation to make the data more suitable for training, and then we used different models to detect the wake word.

+### 4. Image Segmentation

+For last part, we wanted to segment the images.
+The data for this part was [SUIM](https://irvlab.cs.umn.edu/resources/suim-dataset) dataset and we used U-Net and after that a more advanced Ta-U-Net model.
+The train dataset contains about 1500 RGB images and the test dataset contains about 100 RGB images.
+For better results we normalized the images to be between 0 and 1 and used data augmentation to make the data more suitable for training.
+Most of the implementation of the model was based on [this paper](https://www.mdpi.com/1424-8220/22/12/4438), although some changes were made to make the model more efficient.